 - Will class sizes be limited?

-- Will my student interact with multiple adults or just their teacher?
+- Will my student interact with multiple adults or just one teacher?

 - Will there be an increase in outdoor classes?

-- Will you screen students and staff for COVID-19 symptoms and exposure every day?
+- Will you screen students and staff for COVID every day?